aflueckiger/KED2025/ked/materials/installation_guide.md

     ext install ms-vscode-remote.vscode-remote-extensionpack
     ```

-5. In the left lower corner, you should now see a green label with `WSL: Ubuntu` (see @fig:vs_wsl).
+5. In the left lower corner, you should now see a green label with `WSL: Ubuntu` (see @fig-wsl).
 If not, press `F1`, select *WSL: New WSL Window* to connect the subsystem.

 6. To make programming in Python easier, you should install VS Code Python extension.
 Launch again the *VS Code Quick Open* by pressing `CTRL`+`P`, paste the command, and press enter: